chr-1x/ananas/readme.md

 other user.
 Decorator takes no parameters, but should only be called on functions matching this signature: `def reply_fn(self, mention, user)`.
-`mention` will be the dictionary corresponding to the status containing the mention (as returned by the [mastodon API](https://github.com/tootsuite/documentation/blob/master/Using-the-API/API.md), `user` will be the dictionary corresponding to the user that mentioned the bot.
+`mention` will be the dictionary corresponding to the status containing the mention (as returned by the [mastodon API](https://docs.joinmastodon.org/methods/statuses/)), `user` will be the dictionary corresponding to the user that mentioned the bot (again, according to the [API](https://docs.joinmastodon.org/methods/accounts/)).

 **@ananas.interval(secs)**: Calls the decorated function every `secs` seconds, starting when the bot is initialized.
 For intervals longer than ~an hour, you